 Take away that inappropriate and misapplied equation, remove the unjustifiable tripling and the climate “crisis” vanishes.

-You couldn’t make it up ((No, wait a minute.
-You can.
-He has.
-And I might be persuaded…)).
+You couldn’t make it up.
 Although the Laird is a past master of self-parody, his triumphant article at WND is really something else.
 But enough: there is much ado at Tannochbrae Manor, because Scrotum has returned!

 It’s been nearly two years since the last of my Monckton tales, and fully six since Old Scrotum first trod the boards at Hot Topic, so it’s a great pleasure to see someone else picking up the characters and beating around the bush with a pheasant in the hand and a peasant in the pocket.
 Izen has summoned the wrinkled retainer from retirement in order to help him express his astonishment at the chutzpah of the good Lord in writing and promoting his latest opus, which is being widely greeted with yawns — and some preliminary debunking.
 There will be more.